genevate/style_guides/business/leadership.md

 ## Guidelines

 - Earn and maintain the respect and trust of your team.
-- Empower teammates with the autonomy to be creative and solve problems.
-- Allow teammates to gain/achieve mastery.
+- Empower teammates with a sense of purpose/drive, with the autonomy to creatively solve problems, and ability to gain/achieve mastery.
-- Empower teammates with a sense of purpose/drive.
 - Protect teammates from daily distractions and interruptions.
 - Identify weaknesses and focus on turning them into strengths but also build upon existing strengths.
 - Be human.
-Strive to make a connection with each and every one of your teammates so that you can understand who they are, what drives them, and how best to help them grow.
+Strive to make a connection with each and every one of your teammates so you can understand who they are, what drives them, and how best to help them grow.
 - Be honest:
   - Be quick to constructively criticise.
 The longer you wait, the worse the situation will become.